Patient Frequently Asked Questions

 Patients will be seen by appointment only, on certain dates and times to be announced.
 Please note that the Clinic cannot and will not take walk-ins.
 Due to the high demand for services, a patient who is unable to keep an appointment will be asked to cancel at least 24 hours in advance to help schedule patients who are on the wait list.

 The Clinic will not take walk-ins.
 Due to the anticipated high demand for services, a patient who is unable to keep an appointment will be asked to please cancel at least 24 hours in advance to help schedule patients on the wait list.
 Patients will be seen by appointment only.

 How Will I Get An Appointment At The Clinic?

-Patients will be able to get an appointment by calling the appointment telephone line.
+New patients must have a completed application on file with proof of income and photo identification.
+Current patients will be able to get an appointment by calling the appointment telephone line, 501-375-4400.
 Appointments will be scheduled on a “first call, first serve basis.”

 What Should I Expect When Coming To The Clinic?

 - You will be immediately greeted by the friendly face of a compassionate volunteer.

 - On your first visit, you will be screened for eligibility by another caring volunteer and if you are eligible for services at the Clinic, you can be scheduled for an appointment As soon as possible.